pchaturv/ltebben.github.io/_posts/2018-07-08-making-website.md

 $ gem install bundler
 ```

-Create an empty github repo titled <username>.github.io
+Create an empty github repo titled *username*.github.io

-In your local repository, run
+In your local repository, initialize the jekyll project by running
 ```scss
 $ bundle exec jekyll new .
 ```

+If you want to host your site on Github Pages
 Open Gemfile and delete
 ```scss
 "jekyll", "3.3.0"